ilkoTheTiger/Ilia-Dimchev-employees/client/README.md

 ## Assignment

-1. Put all Projects in one object with keys their ids and properties other objects with keys of the empIDs having object with DateFrom and DateTo
+1. Put all Projects in one object with keys their ids

 2. Start comparing project by project finding the best pairs